imagej/imagej.github.io/_pages/plugins/shape-smoothing.md

 <figure><img src="/media/Shape smoothing GUI.png" title="Shape-Smoothing parameters" width="320" alt="Shape-Smoothing parameters" /><figcaption aria-hidden="true">Shape-Smoothing parameters</figcaption></figure>

-At first users have to choose on how they want to define the smoothing: via relative or absolute number of FDs to be “kept”.
+At first users have to choose on how they want to define the smoothing: via relative or absolute number of FDs to be "kept".

 **Relative proportion FDs (%):** The relativ number of FDs (relativ to the number of available FDs) will be used for smoothing the contours.